 Example Use Cases

 This section will outline a few potential use cases for SAP Data Hub built on SUSE Containers as a Service Application Platform.
 In general, SAP Data Hub excels in pulling information from multiple kinds of internal and external data resources to enable insight into very complex analytical problems.
-The use of machine learning and Big Data analytics platforms like SAP, Hadoop, MapR, Cloudera, etc. require access to large pools of unstructured data in a highly automated, systematic and secure way.
+The use of machine learning and Big Data analytics platforms like SAP, Hadoop, MapR, Cloudera, etc. require access to large pools of unstructured data in a highly automated, systematic, and secure way.

 Fraud Detection